Hitler's SS: Portrait in Evil: Mitzi Templer

-A female friend of the Hoffman brothers, she is first introduced working at a Beer hall as a waitress.
+A female friend of the Hoffmann brothers, she is first introduced working at a beer hall as a waitress.
 She is an excellent singer, and early in the movie, shows obvious feelings for Helmut.
 As the film progresses, Helmut's coldness and Karl's suffering result in Mitzi switching her attention to Karl.
 She does tell Helmut that she used to love him, but the SS has changed him too much.
 She tearfully sees Karl off to the war, after the invasion of Poland in 1939, asking him to promise to return.
 Later, as the war progresses, she becomes a singer entertaining the troops.
 It is at a show for the army troops that she meets Karl outside Kharkov.
 After the show, the couple spend romantic time together and make love.

 After the July 20th 1944 attempt on Hitler's life, Karl goes to see Mitzi at her apartment house as an air raid pummels Berlin.
 Helmut encounters them, and chastises them both.
 At the end of the war in Europe, she is the only one waiting for Karl, as Helmut and the rest of his family are dead.
 As the credits roll, the two walk off into the uncertain future of defeated Germany.